All applicants preparing for fellowship are required to obtain sponsorship by a Unitarian Universalist (UU) congregation.

 Is some kind of documentation required?

 Yes.
-Documentation of congregational sponsorship should be provided using the following form.
+Documentation of congregational sponsorship should be provided using the following form found in the Requirements for Fellowship Appendix.

 What happens if a congregation chooses not to sponsor an applicant?